w3c/wai-statements/index.md

 {% include excol.html type="middle" %}

-### Example Library Accessibility Statement (for website)
+### Citylights Before and After Demonstration website Accessibility Statement
-This Accessibility Statement provides an understanding of the accessibility of our website, and where to get information or leave feedback if you experience problems with its accessibility
+This Accessibility Statement provides an understanding of the accessibility of the Citylights website and where to get information or leave feedback if you experience problems with its accessibility.

-<strong>Name of website:</strong> http://www.example-library.org
+<strong>URI of website:</strong> https://www.w3.org/WAI/demos/bad/Overview.html

-<strong>Scope limitation:</strong> This Accessibility Statement only applies to the library and not to the rest of our corporate website.
+<strong>Scope limitation:</strong> This Accessibility Statement only applies to the 'After' part of our website.
+The Accessibility Statement does not apply to the 'Before' part of our website.
+This Accessibility Statement includes the contact information page on the W3C/WAI website.

 <strong>Date:</strong> July 2018

-<strong>Standards applied:</strong> EN 301 549 v1.1.2
+<strong>Standards applied:</strong> Web Content Accessibility Guidelines 2.0 AA

-<strong>Conformance status:</strong> Fully conformant (The website or mobile app fully meets the standard/guideline without any exeptions (or by using accessible alternatives as described in the Standard/guideline).
+<strong>Conformance status:</strong> Fully conformant: The website or mobile app fully meets the standard/guideline without any exeptions (or by using accessible alternatives as described in the Standard/guideline).

-<strong>Web technologies relied upon for conformance:</strong> HTML, CSS, Javascript, WAI-ARIA, PDF and SMIL.
+<strong>Web technologies relied upon for conformance:</strong> HTML, CSS, Javascript.

-<strong>Accessibility Support baseline:</strong> This website does not work with older versions of screenreader XYZ (older than version 1.2.3).
-The videoplayer does not show captions in the older version of the XYZ browser (before version 1.2.3)
+<strong>Accessibility Support baseline:</strong> Works with most popular browsers and assistive technology that is not older than 5 years

-<strong>Link to evaluation report:</strong> https://www.example-library.org/accessibility/
+<strong>Evaluation results/link to evaluation report:</strong> https://www.w3.org/WAI/demos/bad/after/reports/home.html

-Comment: maybe better to include a table here with A and AA SC and pass/fail/n/a.
+Optional: Below is the output of the Evaluation Report Tool (imported JSON file).

-INSERT TABLE HERE (3 columns)
+Comment: Functionality does not work yet.

-<strong>Optional: Feedback:</strong> If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: https://www.example-library.org/accessibility/
+<strong>(For EU Directive 2016/2102:) Feedback:</strong> If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: https://www.w3.org/WAI/about/contacting/#feedback-on-specific-documents

 {% include excol.html type="end" %}